 I was the overall designer, with colleague Clive Newman building the structure.
 My concept was ‘life underground at different scales’.
 This had two aspects: a dark tunnel with small ‘caves’ and tactile surfaces giving an experience of what it might be like to live underground; and (within the tunnel) a series of dioramas showing underground organisms at different scales.

-The dioramas consisted of highly realistic clay and fiberglass models, created by an unusual mother-and-son team of sculptors who specialise in biological exactness.
+The dioramas consisted of highly realistic clay and fiberglass models, created by an Rosemarie and David Cooke, an unusual mother-and-son team of sculptors who specialise in biological exactness.
 I specified four scales, x10 (worms, beetles), x100 (mites, springtails), x1000 (protozoa) and x10000 (bacteria).
 These were painted and assembled into dioramas by my colleague John Urry.

 The exhibit was finished on time and on-budget, and opened by the naturalist David Bellamy in 1995.
 It has remained a memorable feature of the displays at CAT.

 TOWARDS PEOPLES TECHNOLOGY/FOR EN TEKNIK I FOLKETS TJANST

 I was invited to create an exhibition of environmental technology to coincide with the UN Conference on the Human Environment of summer 1972.
 I was assisted by numerous colleagues, notably the engineer Björn Eriksson, the architect Varis Bokalders.

 Funds were very limited, and the exhibition was something of a ‘work in progress’.
 Its main feature was interactivity, with discussion corners in various parts of the exhibition space and ‘manifestoes’ on the walls as well as many exhibits, which included solar panels, model wind turbines, a biogas digester, a Stirling engine, experimental bicycles, advanced windows, wood stoves, a ‘model village’ and so on.